microprediction/microprediction/README.md

 The former contains the [blog](https://www.microprediction.com/blog), a [knowledge center](https://www.microprediction.com/knowledge-center) with video tutorials, details of [competitions](https://www.microprediction.com/competitions) and prizemoney, and so forth.
 The latter is browser for humans looking to see how their algorithms are are performing, or whether their streams are updating.

-### Slack / Google Meets are recommended
+### Slack & Google Meets Tue 8pm/ Fri noon EST

 Most people looking to contribute to this open initiative (and win beer money) join the [microprediction slack](https://join.slack.com/t/microprediction/shared_invite/zt-10ad1yiec-Jgsjkit~~dwNnpvRzyBTaQ).
 If that invite fails there might be one in the [knowledge center](https://www.microprediction.com/knowledge-center) that hasn't expired.

-Many contributors also stop by our twice weekly virtual chats which you are welcoem to.
-See the [knowledge center](https://www.microprediction.com/knowledge-center) for Google Meet details.
-Tue 8pm and Fri noon EST.
+There you will find Google Meet invite details for our regular informal chats.

 ### Microprediction bookmarks